Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 As we can see here,  the `geometry` column contains polygon geometries.
 The last line above reveals that the data type (`dtype`) of this column is `geometry`.
 Hence, in a similar manner as `pandas` can identify automatically that specific column contains e.g. integer values, geopandas has identified that the data type of a column containing `shapely.geometry` objects is `geometry`.
 As we learned earlier, the `shapely.geometry` objects have various useful attributes and methods that we can use to work with geographic data.
-Luckily for us, it is possible to use these shapely methods directly in geopandas and apply them to a whole `GeoSeries` without a need to access individual geometries one by one.
+Luckily, it is possible to use these shapely methods directly in geopandas and apply them to a whole `GeoSeries` without a need to access individual geometries one by one.
 With this in mind, let's proceed and calculate the area of each census tract polygon.
 Calculating an area of all geometries in your data can be done easily by using a command `.area` that comes with the `GeoDataFrame` object.
 As a reminder, the census data are in a metric coordinate reference system, so the area values will be given in square meters:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}